 Citroen isn't one of those brands who think that a full-EV needs to look radically different from a combustion hatch, so you'll struggle to tell this e-C4 apart from its combustion-engined C4 showroom counterparts, unless you happen to notice the badging or the charging flap.
 Like other C4 variants, this one confirms that the delineating line between family hatch and compact SUV design is being ever more blurred.
 Which many folk in search of a compact hatch will think to be no bad thing.
 Citroen says the crossover cues aren't for crossover purposes.
 The higher-than-Focus-class-average 156mm ride height is there to offer a high vantage point and better all-round visibility.
 The matte black-finished wheel arches aren't for arduous tracks but to prevent supermarket car park dings.
 And there's plenty of signature Citroen design, with stylishly-shaped signature lights and chromed Chevrons that stretch across the car's width.
 Plus there's and an air intake grille featuring a pattern first seen on the brand's recent 19_19 concept car.
 Inside, the dash gets the kind of big 10-inch centre touchscreen that's in current vogue.
 And a fully digitalised instrument binnacle.
 Thankfully, the climate controls are separated out from the screen on the centre stack.
 Six interior colour schemes are on offer, all aimed at making you feel as 'if you're in your living room' - though it's a pity we don't get some of the more interesting colour packages offered in Europe.
 For the rear seat, the brand claims best-in-class knee room and offers a wide range of storage compartments.
 Plus there's a decently-sized 380-litre boot (extendable to 1,250-litres) which is exactly the same size as that of the combustion-engined model.

-Prices for the e-C4 sit in the £31,000 to £32,500 bracket (including £2,500 government grant) and there are three trim levels to choose from - 'Sense Plus', 'Shine' and 'Shine Plus'.
+Prices for the e-C4 sit mainly in the £28,500 to £30,500 bracket (after deduction of the £1,500 government grant) and there are three trim levels to choose from - 'Sense', 'Shine Edition' and 'Shine Plus'.
 All variants offer a tablet computer holder for front seat passengers, LED interior lighting, a rear parking camera and adaptive cruise control further up the range.
 But you'll need to stretch to top 'Shine Plus' trim to get the brand's premium hi-fi system featuring uprated speakers and the addition of a subwoofer.
 All e-C4 variants get the brand's Advanced Comfort seats, which offer extra support and can be enhanced with optional heating and massaging systems.
 Various interior colour scheme packages allow you to personalise the cabin.
 And wheel sizes range from 16 to 18-inches, with the e-C4 featuring an exclusive 18-inch 'Crosslite' alloy wheel design.
 The freshly designed 10-inch digital dashboard and instrument binnacle comes as part of the standard package, as does wireless 'phone charging and 'Apple CarPlay' and 'Android Auto' smartphone-mirroring connectivity.
 A nice optional touch you might well want to consider is a full-HD camera built into the rear view mirror which can take photos or video stored on a 16GB memory card.
 Safety-wise, there's no fewer than 20 different driver assistance features, including Highway Driving Assist and a 'level 2' semi-autonomous drive system incorporating Adaptive Cruise Control and Lane Keeping Assist.

 You might struggle to replicate that claimed 217 mile range figure we quoted earlier, unless you habitually drive like Miss Marple, but that's hardly an issue exclusive to Citroen when it comes to EV mileage claims.
 We found that in urban use, it's much easier to get closer to that target figure.
 Especially since Citroen made changes to the drive system so that range in a variety of conditions is said to be improved, though the stated 217 mile WLTP reading we just quoted hasn't officially changed.
 The e-C4 is fitted with an 11kW charger, which can charge from empty in around 7.5 hours using a 32amp home wallbox.
 It also has 100kW fast charger, which can achieve an 80% charge in around half an hour using a public fast charger.
 From launch, all customers will be offered a Pod Point Solo Smart Charger included in the price.
 As usual with an electric car, you can control charging via your smartphone and take advantage of lower cost off-peak electricity tariffs.
 You'll properly want to keep garage costs in check by opting for the affordable 3 year servicing plan that is available at point of purchase.
 Finally, there's the usual Citroen three year / 60,000 mile warranty.
 The insurance group for all variants is rated at 22P.